adamwlev/dsp/03-command_line.md

 `ls -t` the `-t` flag sorts the resulting output based on time last modified, with the most recent first

-`ls -Glp` this is a combination of the `-G` flag which enables colorized output (I think this mostly colors directories according to what kind of directory they are) and the `-l` flag from earlier and the `-p` flag which with put a slash after all directories to communicate that they're directories.
+`ls -Glp` this is a combination of the `-G` flag which enables colorized output (I think this mostly colors directories according to what kind of directory they are) and the `-l` flag from earlier and the `-p` flag which will put a slash after all directories to communicate that they're directories.

 ---